open-mmlab/mmocr/docs/en/user_guides/config.md

         └── sdmgr_novisual_60e_wildreceipt_openset.py
 ```

-## Naming Rules
+## Naming Conventions

-MMOCR follows the following style for profile naming, and contributors to the code base need to follow the same naming rules.
-The file names are generally divided into four sections: algorithm information, module information, training information, and data information.
-Words that logically belong to different sections are connected by an underscore `'_'`, and multiple words in the same section are connected by a short horizontal line `'-'`.
+MMOCR has a convention to name config files, and contributors to the code base need to follow the same naming rules.
+The file names are divided into four sections: algorithm information, module information, training information, and data information.
+Words that logically belong to different sections are connected by an underscore `'_'`, and multiple words in the same section are connected by a hyphen `'-'`.

 ```Python
 {{algorithm info}}_{{module info}}_{{training info}}_{{data info}}.py
 ```

-- algorithm info: the name of the algorithm, such as DBNet, CRNN, etc.
+- algorithm info: the name of the algorithm, such as dbnet, crnn, etc.

-- Module info: list some intermediate modules in the order of data flow, whose content depends on the algorithm task, and some modules strongly related to the model will be omitted to avoid overly long Config.
-The following examples are given.
+- module info: list some intermediate modules in the order of data flow.
+Its content depends on the algorithm, and some modules strongly related to the model will be omitted to avoid an overly long name.
+For example:

   - For the text detection task and the key information extraction task :